jarmanbot/Indoor-Jungle/game-concept.md

 4. **Upgrade living space** - From rental apartment → owned condo → house → luxury home with greenhouse

 ### Economy
-- **Plant NFTs**: Each virtual plant can be a unique NFT with specific traits
+- **Plant NFTs**: Each virtual plant, pot, and tool is a unique NFT with specific traits
-- **Plant Token**: In-game currency for purchasing plants, tools, and property upgrades
+- **LVS Token (Leaves)**: In-game ERC-20 token currency for purchasing plants, tools, accessories, and property upgrades
 - **Real-world connection**: Virtual plants can mirror your real plants from the care app

 ## Integration with Plant Care App